janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

          txid:etag transaction id in the rpc-reply";
     }
     description
-      "Grouping for with-etag, to be augmented into rpcs that modify configuration data stores.";
+      "Grouping for transaction id mechanisms, to be augmented into rpcs that modify configuration data stores.";
   }

   augment /nc:edit-config/nc:input {
     uses transaction-id-grouping;
     description
-      "Injects the with-etag presence container into the edit-config operation";
+      "Injects the transaction id mechanisms into the edit-config operation";
   }

   augment /nc:commit/nc:input {
     uses transaction-id-grouping;
     description
-      "Injects the with-etag presence container into the commit operation";
+      "Injects the transaction id mechanisms into the commit operation";
   }

   augment /ncds:edit-data/ncds:input {
     uses transaction-id-grouping;
     description
-      "Injects the with-etag presence container into the edit-data operation";
+      "Injects the transaction id mechanisms into the edit-data operation";

   sx:structure etag-value-mismatch-error-info {